justinleemans/statemachine/README.md

-# Statemachine - Easy statemachine package for Unity
+# UniStateMachine - Easy statemachine package for Unity

-A simple statemachine package for Unity
+A simple statemachine package for Unity with some usefull features.

 # Table of Contents